Andriy-tut/micro-front-end-setup/README.md

-# Microfrontend PoC Consumer application
+# Micro front-end PoC application

+Simple setup of application that consists of several separate application